A Tree Grows in Brooklyn (1945 film): Plot

-A week later, Officer McShane comes to the apartment to deliver the bad news that Johnny died of pneumonia while looking for work.
-Francie blames her mother for her father's death, but the births of Sissy's and Katie's babies help ease tensions in the household.
-To provide financial help, a sympathetic tavern owner, Mr. McGarrity, gives Francie and Neeley after-school jobs.
+A week later, Officer McShane comes to the apartment to deliver the bad news that Johnny collapsed while looking for work.
+He subsequently dies of pneumonia.
+Francie blames Katie for his death, and is deeply hurt when she learns of Katie's plans for her to quit school, which only change after a sympathetic bar owner, McGarrity, gives Francie and Neeley after-school jobs, providing some extra income.

-During Katie's labor, at home because they cannot afford the hospital birth Sissy had, Francie is her mother's greatest help and comfort.
-Katie asks Francie to read some of her creative writing essays, and confides how much she misses Johnny.
-The shared experience brings mother and daughter closer.
-When the baby is born, a little girl, Katie names her Annie Laurie, after the song Johnny once sang to them.
+During Katie's labor, at home because they cannot afford the hospital birth Sissy had, Francie is Katie's greatest help and comfort.
+Katie asks Francie to read one of her creative writing essays and confides how much she misses Johnny, and the shared experience brings mother and daughter closer.
+When the baby girl is born, Katie names her Annie Laurie, after a song Johnny once sang.

-The following June, both children graduate from their respective schools on the same day.
-Katie attends Neeley's graduation, while Sissy goes to Francie's.
+In June, Francie and Neeley graduate from their respective schools on the same day.
+Katie attends Neeley's graduation, while Sissy accompanies Francie.
 Using money Johnny gave her for safekeeping back in December, Sissy gives Francie a bouquet of flowers from her father, along with a congratulatory card that Johnny wrote himself.
-Francie, who has bottled up her grief for many months, finally breaks down.
+Francie, who has bottled up her grief for months, finally breaks down in tears.

 After the graduation ceremonies, the family reunites at the ice cream shop to celebrate.
-While there, some boys who know Neeley come by their table.
-One teenager in particular is very interested in Francie, and asks her to a movie the next day, her first date.
+While there, a boy asks Francie to a movie the next day—her first date.

-When the Nolans return home, they find Officer McShane babysitting Annie Laurie together with Sissy's husband and his baby.
-McShane has been waiting to propose to Katie, who accepts.
-McShane also asks to adopt Annie Laurie and give her his last name.
-Francie and Neeley think Annie Laurie's life with McShane as a father will be much easier, but not nearly as much fun.

-The film ends as Francie sees the courtyard tree begin to grow again, just as her father said it would.